 Allison Webster is running for her life.
 What she needs is a knight in shining armor, much like the heroines in the penny novels she reads.
 What she has is an embittered former cavalry officer and he isn’t in the least bit interested in rescuing a damsel in distress.

-When he isn’t chasing the bottom of a bourbon bottle, Drake Adams is a bounty hunter.
+Drake Adams is a bounty hunter.
+That is when he's not chasing the bottom of a bourbon bottle.
 Pay day is coming when he learns the woman who left him standing at the altar has a price on her head for murder.

 Colt Evans didn’t choose to be a shootist.
 All he wants to do is hang up the hardware and spend the rest of his life with the woman he loves.
 The problem is it isn’t a question of “if” but “when” his past will show up and when it does, Amy and her younger brother and sister could be caught in the crossfire.
 He can’t stay and he doesn’t want to leave.